jdtsmith/mlscroll/README.md

 - MLScroll puts itself in `mode-line-end-spaces`, inserting a spacer to right align.
 - Use `M-x customize-group mlscroll` to change background colors, overall scroll bar width, minimum current "thumb" width, and border size.

+# Lines vs. Characters

+The MLScroll bar widths are based on the number of _lines_ shown in the window (and before and after it).
+The normal scroll bar is based on _characters_.
+Both tend to change as very long/wrapped lines come into view, but in the opposite sense: MLScroll sees fewer lines shown and shrinks the current thumb; the normal scrollbar sees many characters in view, and increases it.
+I find lines to be more sensible, and it has the advantage that with `truncate-lines` on it doesn't change as you scroll.
+If you'd like to see the difference, evaluate `(insert (make-string 5000 ?a) "\n")` in the `*scratch*` buffer amidst other normal text, and scroll through before and after `toggle-truncate-lines`.

 # Installing

 Get it wherever you get your favorite packages, and arrange to have